kyma-project/busola/docs/extensibility/10-list-columns.md

 # Configure a List Page

 You can customize the list page of the user interface component of your resource by adding objects to the **data.list** section in your resource ConfigMap.
 Each object adds a new column to your table.

 ## Available Parameters

 This table lists the available parameters of the **data.list** section in your resource ConfigMap.
-You can learn whether each of the paramaters is required and what purpose it serves.
+You can learn whether each of the parameters is required and what purpose it serves.

 | Parameter | Required | Type | Description |
 |-----------|----------|------|-------------|